The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

 An organisation cannot simply process personal data because it wishes to do so.
 It can only process personal data if it satisfies one of the conditions set out in Article 6(1) of Regulation 2016/679, General Data Protection Regulation.
 These are commonly known as the ‘lawful grounds’, ‘legitimate grounds’ or ‘conditions’ for processing.

-Under the GDPR, there are six potentially lawful grounds for processing personal data:
+Under the UK GDPR, there are six potentially lawful grounds for processing personal data:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.